-- 6. Select a setup method: - Push button.
-Click the WPS button on this page. - PIN Number.
-The page adjusts.
-Enter the client security PIN and click the Next button. - 7.
+- 6. Select the Push button radio button. - 7.
+Click the WPS button that is displayed on the page. - 8.
 Within two minutes, go to the WPS-enabled device and use its WPS software to connect to the WiFi network.

 The WPS process automatically sets up yourr WPS-enabled device with the network password when it connects.
 The router WPS page displays a confirmation message.